Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 : Specify a reference file for QuShape.
 Use this to specify a template for QuShape.

 map_file
 : Direct import of map files : This field let you to import normalized reactivity data from other sources (e.g. ShapeMapper2) as map files.
-If a file is specified, Ipanemap Suite imports it and ignores all other specifications of data for the experiment.
+If a file is specified, IPANEMAP Suite imports it and ignores all other specifications of data for the experiment.
 The file can be specified with a path relative to the path prefix as specified in the configuration of the project.

 discard
-: This columns allows you to mark experiment data rows that should be ignored by Ipanemap Suite.
+: This columns allows you to mark experiment data rows that should be ignored by IPANEMAP Suite.
 This can help to keep a record of disregarded data in `samples.tsv` or temporarily take out data.

 <!--
 For each type of experimental condition, you must declare it in the `condition_names` of `config.yaml` file the name declared in the config file must be the same as the on in `samples.tsv`